This recipe is NOT safe for Coumadin (warfarin) users.

 Servings = 2 | Serving size = 2 ounces pasta with sauce

 Cooking Time = 30 Minutes

-This recipe does not make very good leftovers.
+This recipe can easily be multiplied or divided by 2, but does not make very good leftovers.
 Here's the enhanced instructions for making Alfredo sauce (with pictures).

 |1||10 ounce package frozen spinach (thawed and drained)|